Mark Shimada

 Potrebbe piacerti anche

-Emma's journey goes from being shy to confidently speaking up and out.
-This story is for practicing "speak up" and "speak out."
-It’s also important to learn how to find and use your own voice!
+Emma's day is full of learning about "breaking down" and "breaking up," from car troubles and composting to friendships and boxes.
+Each challenge brings a new lesson.
+This is a perfect story to master these English phrasal verbs and discover the positives in every breakdown and breakup!
 Listen to the story’s audio on the Latudio It Facebook page.
 Practice writing sentences there in the comments.
 Try the Latudio app and type in the verb in the MyWords > MySentences feature for more.

 Phrasal verbs inglesi